-We also have a second joint at the knee where the patella meets the femur, the patellofemoral joint, which is a gliding joint.
+We also have a second joint at the knee where the patella meets the femur. it’s called the patellofemoral joint, and is a gliding joint.

 Muscles that cross the knee joint

 There is a group of powerful muscles that cross the knee joint and create movement there.
-We have four quadricep muscles: rectus femoris, vastus medialis, vastus intermedius, and vastus lateralis, which are primarily responsible for extension (straightening) of the knee joint.
-We have three hamstring muscles: biceps femoris, semitendinosus, semimembranosus, as well as gracilis, sartorius, popliteus, and gastrocnemius, which all contribute to flexion of the knee joint.
+We have four quadricep muscles: rectus femoris, vastus medialis, vastus intermedius, and vastus lateralis.
+They are primarily responsible for extension (straightening) of the knee joint.
+We have three hamstring muscles: biceps femoris, semitendinosus, semimembranosus.
+The hamstrings, as well as gracilis, sartorius, popliteus, and gastrocnemius, all contribute to flexion of the knee joint.

 In addition to muscles, there are a number of other important structures that we find at the knee joint which are critical to its healthy function.
 The menisci found in the knee are especially important structures for aiding the knee with the mobility aspect of its function.
 Each knee has two menisci, a medial meniscus and lateral meniscus.
 Both are semi-circular pieces of cartilage which allow the femur to glide where it meets the tibia.
 The menisci also contribute to increased stability and shock absorption at the knee.
-One reason that you may have heard of the meniscus is that it is a common place for people to experience injury in various sports and activities.
+You may have heard of the meniscus because it is a common place for injury in various sports and activities.
 As much as .06% of the US population will end up having surgery to repair a meniscus tear (Baker et al., 1985).

 The knees also have a set of ligaments that are especially important for maintaining stability.
 The anterior cruciate ligament (ACL) is located inside of the knee joint.
 It attaches to the front of the tibia and then attaches at the other end on the inside of the femur.
 The posterior cruciate ligament (PCL) is also located on the inside of the knee, but on the posterior side.
 It runs from the back of the tibia to the inside of the femur where it meets the tibia.

-The medial collateral ligament (MCL) is located superficially on the medial, or inside of the knee, and the lateral collateral ligament (LCL) is located superficially on the lateral side, or outside of the knee.
-All of these ligaments are important for maintaining stability in the knee by preventing excessive translation in any direction.
-The ACL and PCL prevent too much anterior or posterior shift at the knee joint, while the MCL and LCL prevent too much medial or lateral shift at the knee joint.
+The medial collateral ligament (MCL) is located superficially on the medial, or inside of the knee.
+The lateral collateral ligament (LCL) is located superficially on the lateral side, or outside of the knee.
+All of these ligaments are important for maintaining stability in the knee.
+They do that by preventing excessive translation in any direction.
+The ACL and PCL prevent too much anterior or posterior shift at the knee joint.
+The MCL and LCL prevent too much medial or lateral shift at the knee joint.

-Finally we have the patellar ligament, which is formed by the four quadriceps muscles (rectus femoris, vastus lateralis, vastus intermedius, and vastus medialis) coming together at the distal end to form a common tendon just before they attach to the tibia.
+Finally, we have the patellar ligament.
+It’s formed by the four quadriceps muscles (rectus femoris, vastus lateralis, vastus intermedius, and vastus medialis) coming together at the distal end to form a common tendon just before they attach to the tibia.
 This strong ligament helps hold the patella in place where it connects to the femur.